wvbraun/Hex/README.md

 ##Cool Things
 	A* AI:
 		This AI implements an A* search algorithm to determine the best possible path.
 		Each time getMove() is called, it determines if the path is still the best path (meaning the other player has not blocked it).
-If the path has been blocked, we recalculate the start and goal tiles and then perform an A* search to compute the path.
-If we are unable to find a good path after size^2 attempts, we implement a brute force algorithm (same as the Basic AI) in order to find an open tile;
-		this is not an optimal solution, but I do not have time to perfect the AI.
+If the path has been blocked, I recalculate the start and goal tiles and then perform an A* search to compute the path.
+If I am unable to find a good path after size^2 attempts, i implement a brute force algorithm (same as the Basic AI) in order to find an open tile; this is not an optimal solution, but I do not have time to perfect the AI.

 	Basic AI:
 		This AI implements a very crude heurisitic to determine moves to make.
-	    This is accomplished by starting with the (size - 1, size - 1) tile and trying to go straight to its goal (either (0, size - 1) or (size - 1, 0).
+	    This is accomplished by starting with the (size - 1, size - 1) tile and trying to go straight to its goal (either (0, size - 1) or (size - 1, 0)).

 ---